If you want to enjoy bitter vegetables, science says eat more of them

 Earlier research showed that diet impacts the proteins in saliva, which is a key component to taste.
 The new research takes that one step further by connecting those changes in saliva to changes in taste.

-The researchers gave one group of mice diets comprised primarily of quinine, a well-studied bitter compound, and another group diets of tannic acid, a bitter compound more likely to be found in human diets.
+The researchers gave one group of rats diets comprised primarily of quinine, a well-studied bitter compound, and another group diets of tannic acid, a bitter compound more likely to be found in human diets.

 “We’re talking about compounds that activate bitter taste receptors,” Torregrossa said.
 “Quinine is not going to be found in your normal diet, [except] in gin and tonic.
 Tannic acid is in red wine, tea, nuts and bananas.”